 She goes on to say that person-centered therapy will enable the counselor to get to the real root of the problem and build the proper therapeutic relationship with his or her client.
 Here’s some additional advice from Powell: “Don’t try to solve everything, but be empathetic and gently normalize life struggles.
 Affirm and praise their decision to open up to a stranger because it is not easy.
 Find out what they want out of therapy and offer a short summary of what was discussed before the session ends.
 If you’re not familiar with the culture, don’t be afraid to ask questions in order to learn more.”

 What Is Person-Centered Therapy?

 You can safely assume that person-centered therapy is, well, centered around the client.
 In short, it is a form of talk therapy that allows patients to take the lead in each session and subsequently discover the solutions to their problems.
-The therapist’s role is to merely listen, offer support, and ensure the client continues to progress on their journey of self-discovery—a key to success in therapy for many African-Americans, according to Powell.
+The therapist’s role is to merely listen, offer support, and ensure the client continues to progress on their journey of self-discovery—a key to success in therapy for many Black men and women, according to Powell.
 Additionally, person-centered therapy is also a great option for clients who suffer with…

 - Low self-esteem